NBA Rumors: Suns Could Acquire Kemba Walker For Package Centered On Josh Jackson, Per ‘HoopsHype’

 — The Crossover (@TheCrossover) August 26, 2018

 The acquisition of Kemba Walker will not only give the Suns a starting caliber point guard but also a reliable scoring option next to Devin Booker.
 The 28-year-old superstar is currently in his prime.
 He will undeniably boost the Suns’ performance on both ends of the floor in the upcoming 2018-19 NBA season.
-In 80 games he played last season, Walker averaged 22.1 points, 5.6 assists, and 1.1 steals on 43.1 percent shooting from the field and 38.4 percent from beyond the arc.
+In the 80 games he played last season, Walker averaged 22.1 points, 5.6 assists, and 1.1 steals on 43.1 percent shooting from the field, and 38.4 percent from beyond the arc.

 The potential addition of Kemba Walker will not make the Suns an instant title contender, but it could increase their chance of ending their eight-year playoff drought.
 Like Devin Booker and the Suns, Walker is also eager to make a huge impact in the NBA Playoffs.
-A starting lineup featuring Walker, Booker, Trevor Ariza, Ryan Anderson, and DeAndre Ayton could somewhat make the Suns a team that shouldn’t be underestimated in the deep Western Conference.
+A starting lineup featuring Walker, Booker, Trevor Ariza, Ryan Anderson, and DeAndre Ayton could make the Suns a team that shouldn’t be underestimated in the deep Western Conference.